 Skip to content Skip to search

-Named for the “mother of African-American journalism,” the program — launched in partnership with Nikole Hannah-Jones, Howard University’s Knight chair in race and journalism — provides recent graduates, mid-career alums and former students of Historically Black Colleges and Universities with full-year salaried and benefit-laden fellowships in the areas of reporting, audience engagement and news product and technology.
+Named for the “mother of African-American journalism,” the program was launched to provide recent graduates, mid-career alums and former students of Historically Black Colleges and Universities with full-year, salaried fellowships with full benefits in the areas of reporting, audience engagement and news product and technology.
 Learn more about Frances Ellen Watkins Harper below.

 About the program

-Frances Ellen Watkins Harper Fellows will spend a year working in reporting, audience, product or technology roles with full-time salaries and benefits, made possible by the generous support of Michelle Mercer and Bruce Golden.
-Fellows will receive on-the-job training, mentorship and development opportunities.
-We’ll also provide career coaching to prepare fellows for their path after their fellowship.
+Frances Ellen Watkins Harper Fellows will spend a year working in reporting, audience engagement, product or technology roles with full-time salaries and benefits, made possible by the generous support of Michelle Mercer and Bruce Golden.
+Fellows will receive on-the-job training, mentorship and professional development opportunities.
+We also provide career coaching to prepare fellows for their path after their fellowship.

 Fellowship tracks